Last updated Apr 2026 · 9 min read

 Rome trip checklist

-Pre-arrival logistics, neighborhood notes, booking timing, and a day-by-day reminder sheet.
-Download before you finalize your stay.
+Pre-arrival logistics, neighbourhood notes, booking timing, and a day-by-day reminder sheet.
+Download before you finalise your stay.

-The right neighborhood depends on three things: how many days you have, which sites matter most to you, and whether atmosphere or convenience is the priority.
+The right neighbourhood depends on three things: how many days you have, which sights matter most to you, and whether you're optimising for convenience or atmosphere.

-For five or more days: Trastevere or Testaccio offer a richer local experience once you've already covered the main circuit.
+Five or more days: Trastevere or Testaccio offer a richer, more local experience once the main sights are covered.
+This is when neighbourhood character starts to matter more than proximity to landmarks.

 Frequently Asked Questions

-Is Termini a good area to stay in Rome?
+Is Prati a good area to stay in Rome?

 This article may contain affiliate links.
 If you book through them, I may earn a small commission at no additional cost to you.